Knotx/knotx/README.md

 java -jar knotx-core-XXX.jar -Dservice.configuration=<path to your service.yml> -Drepository.configuration=<path to your repository.yml>
 ```

 This will run the server with production settings.
-For more informations see configuration section.
+For more information see the configuration section.

 ## Configuration

 ### Services

-Here's how configuration files should look:
+Here's how **sample** configuration files should look:

 **service.yml**
 ```yaml